MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX

 To establish human performance baselines for comparison with the probed models, we conducted a questionnaire study approved by our institutional IRB.
 We recruited participants with proficiency in at least one language present in the dataset and prior familiarity with video content to ensure they could reasonably complete the tasks.
 Participants answered questions presented in the same format as those used for model evaluation.

-The survey included a total of 200 questions curated from the dataset, covering diverse subcategories within each defined split.
-For each participant, the questionnaire consisted of two parts: one multiple-choice question (MCQ) with eight answer options, followed by one open-ended question from a different video.
+The survey included a total of 261 questions curated from the dataset, covering diverse subcategories within each defined split.
+For each participant, the questionnaire consisted of either one multiple-choice question (MCQ) with eight answer options, or an open-ended question from a different video.
 To minimize content overlap and reduce potential bias, no video was reused between questions within a single questionnaire.
 This approach ensured broad coverage of the dataset's taxonomy while avoiding contamination across tasks.
 We recruited 382 participants through Amazon Mechanical Turk service with approval rate $>$96\% to answer the questions with A, S, V, A+V, S+V as inputs with media from MAVERIX and MAVERIX-Long.
 Both MCQ responses and open-ended responses are recorded.

 For evaluation, MCQ responses were scored against the ground truth to calculate accuracy, while open-ended answers were assessed using the same GPT-4o evaluation pipeline applied to model outputs, ensuring consistency across human and model scoring.